BentleyJOakes/BentleyJOakes.github.io/index.markdown

 I am an **Assistant Professor** in the [Département de génie informatique et génie logiciel (Department of Computer and Software Engineering)](https://www.polymtl.ca/gigl/) at Polytechnique Montréal, Canada.

-My research focuses on **enabling domain experts to efficiently capture and utilise their knowledge to build software systems (including digital twins) through a model-driven approach**.
-The goal is to minimise the cognitive and time effort for constructing these systems, while still maximising the insights gained during the engineering process.
+My research focuses on **enabling domain experts to efficiently capture and utilise their knowledge through a model-driven approach, to support digital engineering for complex cyber-physical systems**.
+The goal is to minimise the cognitive and time effort for constructing these systems, while still maximising the insights gained during the digital engineering process.

 My main research interests include:
 * digital twins, including their structure and construction
-* representation of domain-specific knowledge, such as employing ontologies and ontological reasoning
+* representations of domain-specific knowledge, such as ontologies and ontological reasoning
+* verification and validation of cyber-physical systems, including formal verification
-* verification of cyber-physical systems
+* the application of machine learning to cyber-physical systems
-* model-driven engineering techniques, and the intersection with low-code platforms
+* model-driven engineering techniques
 * model transformations and their verification
 * and others, as listed on my [expertise page](https://www.polymtl.ca/expertises/en/oakes-bentley)